Tikamin557/Ts-Core/docs/ModderGuide_WarpServices.md

 Warp Services provide reusable warp functionality for Content Patcher.

-In addition to built-in warp actions, T's Core allows Content Packs to register reusable Warp Providers without requiring any C# code.
+T's Core provides custom Warp Actions and reusable Warp Providers, and also allows Content Packs to register their own destinations without requiring any C# code.

-This guide explains how to use Warp Actions, create custom Warp Providers, and integrate them into your own Content Packs.
+This guide explains how to use Warp Actions, create custom Warp Providers, and integrate them into your Content Packs.

 ---